Ada of Caria: History

 Ada was the daughter of Hecatomnus, satrap of Caria, sister of Mausolus, Pixodarus, Artemisia, and Idrieus.

+While Ada's father is known to have been Hekatomnos, the identity of her mother is less clear.
+There is a possibility that her mother might have been Aba, daughter of Hyssaldomos and a sister of Hekatomnos.
+This view however is challenged by scholars who believe either that the sibling marriages of the Hecatomnids were purely symbolic in nature and that while Ada was attested as his consort, it is not known if she was the mother of Hekatomnos children.

 Four of the siblings intermarried: Mausolus wed Artemisia, while Ada was married to her brother Idrieus.
 Pixodarus married outside of the family.
 Every child of Hecatomnus would govern over Caria at some point.
-Mausolus and Artemisia first ruled together, and after Mausolus' death, Artemisia ruled alone until she died in 344 BC.
+Mausolus and Artemisia first ruled together, and after Mausolus' death, Artemisia ruled alone until she died in 351 BC.

-Idrieus and Ada ruled together for four years, until his death.
+Idrieus and Ada ruled together for seven years, until his death.
 During their rule, they kept close ties to the Hellenic world.
 The joint regents were mentioned as donors to the Temple of Athena in Tegea, and seem to have also been major patrons of Delphi.
 After the death of her husband, Ada became the sole satrap of Caria, but was expelled by her brother Pixodarus in 340 BC.
 Upon his death in 335 BC, was succeeded by his own son-in-law, the Persian Orontobates.
 Ada fled to the fortress of Alinda, where she maintained her rule in exile.

 When Alexander the Great entered Caria in 334 BC, Ada adopted Alexander as her son and surrendered Alinda to him.
 Alexander accepted her offer and, in return, gave Ada formal command of the Siege of Halicarnassus.
 After the fall of Halicarnassus, Alexander returned Alinda to Ada and made her queen of all of Caria.
 Ada's popularity with the populace in turn ensured the Carians' loyalty to Alexander.

 She was under the protection of Asander, Hellenistic satrap of Lydia.